Michael Rubinoff: Honours and awards

 At the 2017 Tony Awards, Rubinoff was nominated for a Tony Award as a producer of Come from Away, which was nominated for Best Musical.

 In 2017, Rubinoff was named a Canadian of the Year by the Canadian Club of Toronto.

 At the 2019 Laurence Olivier Awards, Rubinoff received an Olivier Award as a producer of Come from Away, which won Best New Musical.

-In 2023, Rubinoff was awarded the Meritorious Service Decoration by the governor general of Canada for his work in conceiving and developing the musical, Come from Away.
+In 2023, Rubinoff was awarded the Meritorious Service Cross by the governor general of Canada for his work in conceiving and developing the musical, Come from Away.